 When we’re focused on the negative, we can forget about all of the positive people and experiences we have in our lives.

-One of the most effective ways to improve happiness is to practice gratitude for everything good in our lives.
+One of the most effective ways to improve your happiness is to practice gratitude.
 Studies have shown that people who practice gratitude tend to experience higher levels of happiness than those who don’t.

 Sure, we may not have gotten the promotion we wanted, but we can be grateful for a good job with benefits, good health, and good friends.

-Instead of dwelling on this missed opportunity and allowing it to make us feel down, we can start thinking about the people, places, things, and opportunities in our lives that make us happy and express our gratitude.
+Instead of dwelling on missed opportunities and allowing it to make us feel down, we can think about the people, places, things, and opportunities in our lives that make us happy and express our gratitude.

 3. Ask positive “what ifs”

 What if I fail?
-What if no one likes me?
-What if I get hurt?
-What if I get fired from my job?
+Or no one likes me?
+What if I get hurt or fired from my job?

-Asking these negative “what ifs” allows doubt, fear, and insecurity to creep in and get in the way of our happiness.
-We sit on the sidelines instead of taking a chance on something that might make us happy, and we fill our heads with anxiety worrying about something bad that could possibly happen.
+Asking these negative “what ifs” allows doubt, fear, and insecurity to creep in and get in the way of improving happiness.
+We sit on the sidelines instead of taking a chance on something that might make us happy.
+From there, we fill our heads with anxiety, worrying about something bad that could possibly happen.

 We can avoid adopting this negative mindset by asking positive “what ifs” instead.
 What if I succeed?
-What if I thrive?
+Or thrive?
 What if I make new friends?
-What if I find my dream job?
+Find my dream job?
 What if my life goes very well?

-When we take on this positive mindset, it will keep us from acting out of fear and give us hope that everything will work out well in the future, which will contribute to our overall feelings of happiness.
+When we take on this positive mindset, it will keep us from acting out of fear and give us hope that everything will work out well in the future.

 4. Celebrate small successes